-To book or enquire about a Respite stay at the Alexander Aged Care Centre please complete the enquiry form below and a representative will be in contact with you.
+To book or enquire about a respite stay at the Alexander Aged Care Centre, please complete the enquiry form below.
+A representative will then contact you as soon as possible.

 The Federal Government determine the fees that a person pays when entering an Aged Care Home.
 Included in those fees is the Daily Care Fee and this is applied to those seeking Respite care.
 As of 20 September 2020, the Daily Care Fee is $52.25 per day.
 In addition, some providers may charge an Additional Services Fee for life’s little luxuries whilst in care, this varies from one provider to another so again, it’s best to do your research.
 The Alexander Aged Care Centre does not charge an Additional Services Fee, you will be charged the Daily Care Fee.

-However Respite can be booked on an at-need basis, as a once-off for a holiday or for recovery post-surgery for example.
+However respite can be booked on an at-need basis.
+For example, as a once-off for a holiday or for recovery post-surgery.
 It must be noted that whatever you don’t use of your 63-day allocation, you don’t retain that for use in the following year, you lose it forever.

 The Alexander Aged Care Centre is happy to support you in whatever length of respite stay you are considering.